 Minas Gerais, Brazil – “Do not talk of Samarco.
 The phrase is cursed, simply because the river is cursed.”

-The caution came from an agent of Brazil’s National Indian Foundation (FUNAI), which oversees the united states of America’s indigenous human beings, inclusive of the villages of the Krenak tribe who stay on the banks of the Rio Doce, which runs through the mining heartland of Minas Gerais.
+The caution came from an agent of Brazil’s National Indian Foundation (FUNAI), which oversees the United States of America’s Indigenous people, including the villages of the Krenak tribe that live on the banks of the Rio Doce, which runs through the mining heartland of Minas Gerais.

 On November 5, 2015, a sea of toxic dust and mineral waste flooded out of the Fundao dams operated by Samarco, killing 19 people, destroying homes, and polluting waterways.